“Native Tree” Defined

 However, this is not a practical definition that allows one to decide if, say, the Shumard oak (Quercus shumardii) is native to Takoma Park.
 For that purpose, the guide developed a second definition,

 This practical definition is explained below and on page 11 in the guide.
+Basically, the tree species in this guide are native to Maryland and Montgomery County.

 The Bonap website has a Maryland page listing the genera native to the state.
-Clicking on any genus listed produces a page with a map for each species native to Maryland and in that genus.
-The map for the species shows all the U.S. states and Canadian provinces where the species is native, and the status of each species in each county, to the extent data is available.
+Clicking on any genus listed produces a page with a map for each species in that genus and where it is native (light green counties).